-Stephen Lutz, author of King of the Campus, writes about Abraham Kuyper, a pastor, theologian, media mogul, university founder and educator, and a politician—who became the prime minister of the Netherlands.
-Kuyper’s contribution examines a Christian worldview, as it relates to spheres: the church, family, economy, school and the state and how we approach everyday life.
+Stephen Lutz, the author of King of the Campus, writes about Abraham Kuyper, a pastor, theologian, media mogul, university founder and educator, and politician—who became the prime minister of the Netherlands.
+Kuyper’s contribution examines a Christian worldview, as it relates to spheres: the church, family, economy, school, and the state and how we approach everyday life.
 Lutz narrows his focus on five spheres of kingdom work on campus:

 - church/Christian fellowship